Skip to main content

 Ligament Injuries

-Ligaments are the essential part of your foot, providing stability to all the bones and muscles.
-Any injury to ligaments can affect your activity, leading to an unstable arch and foot.
+Ligaments are essential parts of your foot, providing stability to all the bones and muscles.
+Any ligament injury can affect your activity, leading to an unstable arch and foot.
 This instability results in excessive or unusual movements of the bones, which causes arthritis, degeneration, and tendonitis.

 Nerve Injury in the Lower Back

-The lower back nerves send electrical signals to different muscles in our body, primarily the feet, legs, and ankle.
+The lower back nerves send electrical signals to different muscles in our body, primarily the feet, legs, and ankles.
 This enables smooth muscle contraction and relaxation, ensuring full muscle strength.

 Muscle strength is essential to keep the feet stable.
 However, many factors can compromise the nerves’ electrical signals, including herniation, disc bulges, and slips.
 These conditions can cause severe foot pain and instability.